-If a student is unable to meet all the requirements of a course by the end of the semester because of circumstances beyond his or her control, the temporary grade of Incomplete (I) may be awarded by an instructor at the instructor's discretion.
+If a student is unable to meet the requirements of a course by the end of the semester, the temporary grade of Incomplete (I) may be awarded by an instructor at the instructor's discretion.
 An incomplete grade requires written understanding between the instructor and student acknowledging when the course will be completed.
 To be awarded an Incomplete grade, the Incomplete Contract must be signed by the student, instructor, and Program Director and submitted to the Registrar's office by the last day of the semester.

-The maximum time limit for submission of all course work necessary for removal of an incomplete is the end of the last day of classes of the following semester in which the incomplete was incurred (i.e. an incomplete awarded in the 2nd semester must be converted by the last day of classes in the 3rd semester).
-If the time limit passes and the course is not completed, an unremoved grade of incomplete is changed automatically to a failing grade.
+The maximum time limit for submission of all course work necessary for removal of an incomplete is the end of the last day of classes of the following semester in which the incomplete was incurred (i.e. an incomplete awarded in the

+2nd semester must be converted by the last day of classes in the 3rd semester).
+If the time limit passes and the course is not completed, the grade of incomplete is changed automatically to a failing grade.
 Any failing grade will result in termination from the program.
 A grade of incomplete is not calculated in the grade point average.
 No student may graduate with an Incomplete on their transcript.